-Every child deserves an education but in South Sudan 70% of children aged 6-17 years old never get the chance to go to school, and for those children who start school only 10% will complete primary school.
-And the situation is even worse for girls with currently only 33% of girls attend school.
-This all amounts to South Sudan having one of the worst rates education in the world.
+Every child deserves an education, but in South Sudan 70% of children aged 6-17 years old will never get the chance to go to school, and for those children who start school only 10% will complete primary school.
+And the situation is even worse for girls where the attendance rate is only 33%.
+This all amounts to South Sudan having one of the worst education rates in the world.

 International Refugee Trust (IRT) is trying to reverse these figures by supporting schools across South Sudan, providing financial support for crucial supplies like books and desks, supplementing teachers’ wages and even supporting maintenance costs, in particular ensuring clean water and latrines for the children.